Return to The Definitive RCT Reference Guide homepage

 *Note that there is a Free ongoing advertising campaign in the form of reviews from guests who Exit the park.
 Guests that leave the park Happy will "tell" their friends about how great your park is, encouraging them to patronize your park (but beware, Unhappy guests will also tell their friends about how lousy your park was) {s}.

-Research Funding choices; No Funding @ $0 per month, Minimum Funding @ $100 per month, Normal Funding @ $200 per month, Maximum Funding @ $400 per month.
+Research Funding choices: No Funding @ $0 per month; Minimum Funding @ $100 per month; Normal Funding @ $200 per month; Maximum Funding @ $400 per month.
 Higher funding makes results come faster.

-Note that the Research & Development prospects are different in each Scenario - you cannot discover all the possible items and improvements in every one.
+Note that the Research & Development prospects are both different and limited in each Scenario - you cannot discover all the possible items and improvements offered by the game in every one.
 Also even though you have the option of prioritizing the order in which "Categories" are reserached, the items in each "Category" will only appear in the order pre-determined by the Scenario creator.
-Be cautioned that if you provide funding, but leave all the Priority boxes unchecked, no research goes on - yet the freeloaders will still charge you for their unproductive research!

 There are 7 types of Top surfaces: Brown Dirt; Brown Dirt & Clumps of Grass; Grass Land; Grey Rocky Land; Grey Roofing Tiles; Roofing Tiles; Sand.